ieee-vgtc/ieeevis.org/content/info/call-participation/workshops.md

     - papers are not considered archival and should not be cited

     Re-use of the content in a follow-up publication is fully allowed, also in form of conference papers.

+### Attendance

+At least one author for each paper must register and attend the conference in person or virtually.
+If you have exceptional circumstances and none of the authors can attend in person please contact the conference committee as soon as possible at [info@ieeevis.org](mailto:info@ieeevis.org).

 ## Evaluation criteria